 It’s no surprise that a city renowned for its natural beauty is full of free entertainment.
 But it’s not all about the great outdoors.
-Check out the wide variety of free and fun things to do in Fairbanks– many of which are near the Westmark Fairbanks Hotel.
+Check out the wide variety of free and fun things to do in Fairbanks, Alaska, in the summer – many of which are near the Westmark Fairbanks Hotel.

 Arts & Entertainment

 Fairbanks has a rich history and vibrant culture.
 Here’s how to explore the scene on your visit.

 1. Check out the Ballroom Dance Club of Fairbanks.
 Social dances are $5 for members, but the first dance of the season (usually in September) is free.